 (b) all work and other activities carried out on the facility are carried out in a manner that is safe and without risk to the health of any person at or near the facility.

-Penalty: $110 000.
+Penalty: a fine of $110 000.

 (2) Without limiting the generality of subclause (1), the operator of a facility must —